 The curriculum design and learning outcomes, prescribed in Standards 2 and 3 respectively, can be realized only if there are corresponding pedagogical approaches that make dual use of student learning time.
-Furthermore, it is important that students recognize engineering faculty as role models of professional engineers, instructing them in disciplinary knowledge, personal and interpersonal skills, product, process, and system building skills, including concepts and competencies related to sustainable development.
-With integrated learning experiences, faculty can be more effective in helping students apply disciplinary knowledge to engineering practice and better prepare them to meet the demands of the engineering profession.
+Furthermore, students must recognize engineering faculty as role models of professional engineers, instructing them in disciplinary knowledge, personal and interpersonal skills, product, process, and system building skills, including concepts and competencies related to sustainable development.
+With integrated learning experiences, faculty can be more effective in helping students apply disciplinary knowledge to engineering practise and better prepare them to meet the demands of the engineering profession.

-5 Courses are regularly evaluated and revised regarding their integration of learning experiences and the impact of these experiences.
+5 experiences and the impact of these experiences.
 4 There is evidence of the impact of the implementation of integrated learning experiences according to the integrated curriculum plan.
-3 Integrated learning experiences are being implemented in courses across the curriculum according to the integrated curriculum plan.
+3 5 5 1 5 1 according to the integrated curriculum plan.
 2 Course plans with learning outcomes and activities that integrate personal and interpersonal skills with disciplinary knowledge has been approved.
-1 Course plans have been benchmarked with respect to the integrated curriculum plan.
+1 Course plans have been benchmarked concerning the integrated curriculum plan.
 0 There is no evidence of integrated learning of disciplines and skills.